-All who work, live, study and teach in the USC community are here by choice, and as part of that choice should be committed to these principles which are an integral part of USC's focus, goals and mission.
+All who work, live, study and teach in the USC community are here by choice.
+As part of that choice, we share a commitment to these principles as an integral part of USC's mission.

 Non-Discrimination PolicyUniversity of Southern California does not discriminate on the basis of race, religion, national origin, gender, age, Vietnam veteran status, disability, sexual orientation or any other characteristics which may be specified by federal, state or local law.
 The University of Southern California complies with Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 which respectively prohibit discrimination.
 Students who wish to file a complaint or have an inquiry regarding these issues may contact the Equity and Diversity Office, Figueroa Building, Room 202, (213) 740-5086.
 The university's Title IX coordinator is the Director of the Office of Equity and Diversity.
 Students who wish to inquire about these issues may also contact the Office of the Vice President, Student Affairs, Student Union 201, (213) 740-2421.